Sexual abuse and assault: getting help

 - phone the Sexual Assault Helpline on 1800 010 120 (7.30am to 11.30pm, 7 days).

-These services can help you by providing referral to free counselling and support and medical care, including:
+These services can help you by providing information and referrals to free counselling and support and medical care, including:

 - emergency contraception